-We’ve been readers of the blog Cupcakes and Cashmere ever since we could save our favorites in our RSS feed (remember that?).
-Emily Schuman, its creator, exudes warmth and charm and feels like a “go to” friend when you need advice for anything from relationships to beauty hacks to hosting and her Links I Love series aways leads us down the most decadent rabbit hole of interesting finds.
-What sets this mama to one apart from her fellow bloggers however is how she has been able to grow her business to include two bestselling books and a fashion and home goods line that is sold in major retailers from Anthropologie to Shopbop (we’re coveting this sweater for Fall!).
-We caught up with Emily as she’s preparing to re-launch her online shop about growing her team, setting boundaries and her advice for motherhood inspired by her close relationship with her own mama.
+We’ve been readers of the blog Cupcakes and Cashmere ever since we could save favorites in our RSS feed (remember that?).
+Emily Schuman, the blog’s creator, exudes warmth and charm.
+She’s a “go to” friend when you need advice on anything from relationships to beauty hacks to hosting.
+Her Links I Love series always leads us down the most decadent rabbit hole of interesting finds.
+However, what truly sets this mama apart from her fellow bloggers is that she has been able to grow her business to include two bestselling books, plus a women’s fashion and home goods line that is sold in major retailers from Anthropologie to Shopbop (we’re coveting this sweater for Fall!).
+We caught up with Emily as she prepared to re-launch her online shop.
+We spoke about growing her team, setting boundaries, and motherhood advice inspired by her close relationship with her own mama.
 Read on…

-We are long time readers of your blog and are so thrilled for all the success you’ve had to date.
+We are long-time readers of your blog and are so thrilled for all the success you’ve had to date.
 How did you go from blog to brand?
-Was there a pivotal moment where you thought, Cupcakes and Cashmere can be so much more?
+Was there a pivotal moment when you realized Cupcakes and Cashmere could be so much more?

 Thank you so much!
-It’s funny – I think people see where I am today and assume it happened quickly or seamlessly, neither of which are the case.
+It’s funny—I think people see where I am today and assume it happened quickly or seamlessly, neither of which are the case.
 I began the blog in March of 2008 as a hobby.
-I’d recently gone from working at Teen Vogue and Domino magazines to AOL where I was managing online media campaigns and found myself uninspired in the role.
-At the time, blogs were rather singularly focused – you either wrote about fashion or food or interior design, but the idea of lifestyle sites wasn’t really a thing back then.
-I knew I wanted to write about fashion and food – hence the alliterative title – and allowing myself to cover such a broad range of topics helped make sure I didn’t burn out.
-I’d say the most pivotal moment of my career was when Coach contacted me and asked me to design a bag with them back in 2009.
-That’s when I realized it could be much more than this little side gig.
+I’d recently gone from working at Teen Vogue and Domino magazines to AOL, where I was managing online media campaigns and found myself uninspired in the role.
+At the time, blogs were rather singularly focused—you either wrote about fashion or food or interior design.
+The concept of a women’s lifestyle site wasn’t really a thing back then.
+I knew I wanted to write about fashion and food—hence the alliterative title—and allowing myself to cover such a broad range of topics helped make sure I didn’t burn out.
+I’d say the most pivotal moment of my career was when Coach asked me to design a handbag with them back in 2009.
+That’s when I realized Cupcakes and Cashmere could be much more than this little blogger side gig.

-You now have two International bestselling books, a growing clothing and housewares line sold at major retailers, as well as an online store of your own.
+You now have two internationally bestselling books; a growing clothing and home decor line sold at major retailers; as well as an online store of your own.
 What has been the hardest thing about growing your business?
 The most rewarding?

 The hardest part has been learning how to manage.
-Beyond the fact that I can be a bit of a controlling perfectionist (cute combo, no?!), I literally went from assistant to CEO and kind of missed out on years of climbing the corporate ladder and learning those valuable management skills.
+Beyond the fact that I can be a bit of a controlling perfectionist, I literally went straight from assistant to CEO, so I kind of missed out on years of climbing the corporate ladder and learning some valuable management skills.
 The most rewarding part is being surrounded by this incredibly supportive community of like-minded women.

 Who was your first hire?
 How did you know it was time for you to add staff?

 Phoebe Dean!
-We brought her on as an Editorial Intern and she quickly proved herself and we offered her a full-time graphic design position.
-I’d needed to hire someone for about two years at that point, so we were more than ready for her to begin.
+We brought her on as an Editorial Intern and she quickly proved herself, so we offered her a full-time graphic design position.
+I’d needed to hire someone for about two years at that point; we were more than ready for her to begin.
 We’re still really close and I’ve loved watching her grow over the years (she currently works at Doen).

 Mamas supporting mamas!
 You now lead a team of 8 people.
 What does being a good boss mean to you?